osate/osate2/alisa/org.osate.alisa.help/help/markdown/TypesExpressions.md

 to a *constant* of type Real.
 Similarly, addition of an Integer value and a Real value results in a Real value.

-Built-in functions: the
-following built-in functions are supported

-* *min*, *max*: minimum or maximum value of a range

-* *abs*: absolute value

-* *floor*, *ceil*, *round*: next lower, higher, closest Integer value for a given Real value

-Two functions have been provided experimentally: *prev* for referring to the previous value, and *atTime* for referring to a value at time *x* (second parameter).